 Answers of the authors:

-The entirety of the minor syntax and vocabulary suggestions were considered accurate and were included in the manuscript.
+All the minor syntax and vocabulary suggestions were considered accurate and were included in the manuscript.
 The detail of those suggestions are not detailed here.

 Abstract : In turn, this induces a 15% increase of the 1000-year flood estimates, a minor difference considering the associated uncertainty.